 Paragraph 2.
 What has Thompson finding a replica of the original got to do with anything?
 It neither verifies the claim re the Baroness nor refutes it.

 Paragraph 3.
 What does Gammel mean by the word “intervention”?
 Is she referring to her changing the translation of this letter to his sister, already published in correct translations by both Naumann and Camfield?
-It looks like shoe-horning evidence to fit a predetermined narrative, and providing the French original next to a mistranslation (the only time the original language is given in her book) is strange in such circumstances, why did she not just use the existing translations — unless she was attempting to impose a different inflexion on this letter?
+That looks like shoe-horning evidence to fit a predetermined narrative, and providing the French original next to a mistranslation (the only time the original language is given in her book) is strange in such circumstances, why did she not just use the existing translations — unless she was attempting to impose a different inflexion on this letter?

 Paragraph 4 is full of speculations that one either finds convincing or not.
 We do not see anything scatological in either a urinal or a plumbing trap.
-And did very poor people go about suing exhibition organisers or anyone else at this time?
+And did very poor artists go about sueing exhibition organisers or anyone else at this time?
 As for R. Mutt meaning armut, our first page on this site has already shown the absurdity of this argument, perhaps Gammel might read it?

 Paragraph 5 Not really relevant.

 Paragraphs 6 and 7.
 Fountain was exhibited the same month as the first Dada show in Zurich.
-Duchamp has repeatedly stated it was at least another year before he knew anything about Dadaism, so Fountain was not made in this context and there was no Dada movement in New York at this time.
+Duchamp has repeatedly stated it was at least another year before he knew anything about Dadaism, so Fountain was not made in this context and there was no Dada movement in New York at this time, properly speaking.
 Gammel then returns to her interpretation of readymades as ordinary objects that have been made aesthetic, in our view a significant misunderstanding of Duchamp’s intentions.
 The fact that Norton and Stieglitz were still “stuck” in such an interpretation means nothing.
 Wood, on the other hand, expressed very well Duchamp’s thinking about this.

 Paragraph 8 “Facts themselves are part of what make up the regimes of truths.”
-So far as we can understand what this means, we agree, which is why our critiques have stuck to facts (a “regime” being “an ordered way of proceeding”).
+So far as we can understand what this means, we agree, which is why our critiques have stuck to facts (taking a “regime” to be “an ordered way of proceeding”).
 Should she mean that facts are somehow authoritarian, perhaps she prefers “alternative facts”, because that is the only alternative.
 If this paragraph is intended as a veiled critique of what we have written about her then Gammel needs to be a little more precise as to what “ideological apparatus” we are supposedly a victim of, or are promoting.

 Paragraph 9.
 Those pesky facts again!
 Writing that something happened when it didn’t is not a metaphor!
+Fountain was not exhibited and she wrote that it was, how can that be considered a metaphor for something?

 Paragraph 11.
 No, there is no rationale dispute about the author.
 People helped him.
 This is not a difficult concept.
 Gammel fails to recognise that Norton’s involvement does erase the Baroness from the history of Fountain, because Norton says she never knew the Baroness, so in what way could the Baroness have been involved?